K

 - kn̓ tər̓qənčut I kick (Cv)

-kick around, give signs of life tr̓qpnčut
+kick around, give signs of life / run, take off running tr̓qpnčut

 - kstar̓qpnčút He was kicking around (OkB)